Understanding Lost Wages

-For example, David Kelemen filed a lawsuit after being diagnosed with mesothelioma in 2007.
+David Kelemen filed a lawsuit after being diagnosed with mesothelioma in 2007.
 Kelemen had been exposed to asbestos-containing products while he was a machinist’s mate in the Navy.

 The lawsuit involved many manufacturers, and all but John Crane settled out of court.
 When the jury reached a verdict, it awarded Kelemen $35.5 million in compensation for lost wages, medical expenses and pain and suffering.

 In 2002, a jury awarded Genevieve Gunderson $11.5 million in response to her mesothelioma lawsuit.
 Gunderson had developed cancer because of secondhand asbestos exposure.
 Her former husband brought asbestos dust home on his clothes while they were married.

 Dozens of defendants reached settlements with Gunderson, leaving only Unocal at the end of the trial.
 The jury calculated the value of Gunderson’s lost income and medical expenses to be $550,750.
 They added $11 million for her pain and suffering.